-Whether you're pursuing a masters, doctoral or graduate professional degree, graduate school can be one of the most exciting, challenging, and rewarding experiences you undertake in your life.
-To help you navigate your way, the Office of Graduate Student Life and Wellness and this website act as a handbook to graduate student life and wellness at Michigan State University.
+Whether you're pursuing a masters, doctoral, or professional degree, graduate school can be one of the most exciting, challenging, and rewarding experiences you undertake in your life.
+To help you navigate your way, the Office of Graduate Student Life & Wellness and this website act as a handbook to graduate student well-being at Michigan State University.

 Graduate Student Life & Wellness is a collaborative effort to help support graduate students in their pursuit of their advanced degree and a well-balanced life.
 Click here to learn more about the vision of the GSLW office.

 The 700-plus registered student organizations offer fun and friendly social and educational experiences related to academics, business, environmental interests, international topics, politics, racial and ethnic issues, religious groups, women’s interests, sports and leisure, and more.
 Click here to learn more.